Position

 • Cons:

-• Exposure to weather elements and potential hazards
+• Exposure to harsh weather conditions and environmental hazards.

 What is the job outlook for a Field Operator?